 Both approaches reach the first compute node with 15 hops in 93 milliseconds (ms) because both approaches send the application request to the closest compute node directly.
 After that, the difference in both the communication latency and the hop count becomes evident.
-Specifically, the contextaware routing approach reduces the average communication latency by up to 23%, and the average hop count by up to 73%.
+Specifically, the context-aware routing approach reduces the average communication latency by up to 23 percent, and the average hop count by up to 73 percent.
 Notably, even though the difference in the communication latency becomes larger when the distance of the compute node becomes longer, the percentages of reduction become significant even with compute nodes that reside nearby.
-For example, to reach the compute nodes in the Netherlands and in London (from Vienna), the contextaware routing reduces the average communication latency by 20% and 23%, respectively.
+For example, to reach the compute nodes in the Netherlands and in London (from Vienna), the context-aware routing reduces the average communication latency by 20 percent and 23 percent, respectively.
 This shows that our approach shows benefits for both inter- and intra-continent communication.
 The former can be representative of large-scale applications that operate wordwide, while the latter may be considered indicative of results for medium-scale systems (e.g., that operate within Europe).